inlets/inlets-pro/docs/cli-reference.md

 Windows users can use either Windows Subsystem for Linux (WSL) or [Git bash](https://git-scm.com/downloads), this is the simplest way to make all commands compatible.

-Both the client and server component can run as:
+The client and server component are packaged in the same `inlets-pro` binary and can be run as:

 * A process on MacOS, Linux, Windows on ARM or Intel architecture
 * As a Docker container with docker, or Kubernetes as a Pod on ARM or Intel architecture